How Much Should I Pay Someone For SEO?

 For small companies with only a handful of products or services, expect a quality content marketing campaign to run $1500 – $3,000 per month, more if your company is in a highly technical space.
 For larger companies, budgets of $10,000, $20,000 and more are not uncommon.

-Email remains an extremely efficient way to keep in front of your target market and stay top of mind.
+Email is still one of the best digital marketing investments.
+It’s great for keeping your brand top-of-mind—especially when paired with content and SEO efforts.
 After all, sometimes getting that next client is a function of just being in the right place at the right time, and if your newsletter just happens to arrive on the day when someone is at wit’s end with their current solution, you could be in luck.
 The caveat here is to make sure that your messaging is valuable, as we’re all suffering from email overload.
 A good agency can help with creating a well-received email campaign that is appreciated and gets people engaged, not enraged.

 The main expenses for email marketing include: